jichang/unionpdf/packages/react/README.md

    This layer will display annotations, supported annotations including

    3.1 Link

    3.2 Text

-   3.3 Widget (Basci ArcoForm, XFA is not supported yet)
+   3.3 Widget (Basic ArcoForm, XFA is not supported yet)

 ### How to write a pdf plugin